Relief from Forfeiture of a Commercial Lease

 - FAQs: Relief from forfeiture of a lease

-What is relief from forfeiture in a commercial lease?
+What is relief from forfeiture of a commercial lease?

-What does forfeiture of commercial lease mean for tenants?
+What does forfeiture of a commercial lease mean for tenants?

 Forfeiture means the landlord ends the lease due to a breach by the tenant.
 This can happen for not paying rent or not fixing things as the lease says.